 Yes!
-When you start building a workflow you are given the choice to leave the workflow set to private viewing.
-Once you’re ready to share with other members of your organization, you can share from the workflow builder or from the dashboard view of your workflows.
+When you start building a workflow you are given the choice to leave the workflow set to personal viewing.
+Once you’re ready to share with other members of your organization, you can move from the workflow builder or from the dashboard view of your workflows.

-One note: admins and owners will be able to view any workflow you build - even private workflows.
+One note: admins and owners will be able to view any workflow you build - even personal workflows.